-Advanced integrated circuits (ICs) and system-on-chip (SoC) devices coupled with sophisticated software will be crucial enablers of future mobility technologies such as advanced driver assistance systems (ADAS), active safety, vehicle connectivity, and automated driving.
+Advanced integrated circuits (ICs) and system-on-chip (SoC) devices coupled with sophisticated software will be crucial enablers of advanced mobility technologies such as advanced driver assistance systems (ADAS), active safety, vehicle connectivity, and automated driving.
 Computing chips running sophisticated software already enable an immense amount of functionality in today’s vehicles.
 As vehicle automation progresses, silicon and software will combine to form the decision engine guiding autonomous vehicles through dense and dynamic driving environments.
 Between design and verification, the complexity of developing these advanced electronic systems is skyrocketing.

 An autonomous vehicle is expected to produce several gigabits of data every second from the array of sensors and computing units distributed around the vehicle.
 As data is generated, the ICs and SoCs will need to process this data in near real-time to enable the vehicle to perceive, understand, and safely navigate its environment.
 Future automotive chips will be designed on the most advanced silicon technologies available to meet the power and performance requirements of service in an automated vehicle.